SundbergBelen/MAGPIE-docs/docs/source/GUI_Instructions.rst

 Once downloaded, run the GUI executable (.exe file).
 A terminal should appear and your web browser should open to the GUI.
 Once both are opened, the GUI is ready to use.
 All files it creates will be in the current working directory in which the .exe file was opened.

-B. Download and run the MAGPIE GUI via an executable
+B. Download and run the MAGPIE GUI via an executable:
 ---------------------------------------------------
 1. Set up the MAGPIE GUI environment
 -------------------------------------